jrawbits/VisionEval-Wiki-JR/Meeting-#3.md

-##Objectives
+## Objectives
-•	Review results of multimodal module test case Summary
+* Review results of multimodal module test case Summary
-##WELCOME AND INTRODUCTIONS
+## WELCOME AND INTRODUCTIONS
 Kristin reviewed the agenda.
 She told the group that this was their final meeting during the pilot process and that the group would spend their time today testing the review process developed in the last two meetings and encapsulated in the Review Team charter, review criteria and other changes on the VisionEval wiki.

-##OVERVIEW OF MULTIMODAL MODEL AND RESULTS
+## OVERVIEW OF MULTIMODAL MODEL AND RESULTS
 Tara reminded the Review Team that they had been emailed links to the developer’s submittal being reviewed today.
 This included links to the GitHub pull request and relevant documents and automated test results

 Liming reviewed slides summarizing his code submittal, the multimodal model (MM) update to VERSPM.
 He explained that the VETravelDemandMM package would provide a better representation of multi-modal travel of households, update models with the latest and best available data, provide rigorous selection and benchmark of different model structures, and take advantage of R infrastructure and new packages.
 A summary of the package is available here.
 He reviewed the methods and model structure.
 Liming also reviewed the documentation or the module.
 He shared the results of the automated tests and said that the package passed all automated tests.

-##CONTRIBUTION REVIEW CRITERIA RESULTS AND FEEDBACK FORM
+## CONTRIBUTION REVIEW CRITERIA RESULTS AND FEEDBACK FORM
 Tara and Ben reviewed Liming  responses to the contribution review criteria,  summarizing their comments on how the submittal met each question.
 The Review Team discussed the following:
 * Issues to be addressed following the meeting and reflected on the VisionEval Wiki charter, criteria, etc.